Tropical Design

 • Intense Solar Radiation: The sun's angle is steep, meaning roofs receive the brunt of solar heat, and east/west walls are heavily exposed during morning and afternoon.

-• Heavy Rainfall: The country experiences intense monsoon rains (Habagat and Amihan) and frequent typhoons, necessitating robust water management systems.
+• Heavy Rainfall: The country experiences intense monsoon rains and frequent typhoons, necessitating robust water management systems and steep roof pitches.

 While passive design is ideal, active systems are often necessary to achieve optimal comfort, especially in dense urban areas.